Not every person who comes your way will be a customer. Here’s when to say no to a gift basket order.

 I understood and respected her decisions, and I also realized that I was not the person who would make that birthday basket.
 Before our final call, I researched two other gift basket retailers and recommended them when my final ideas were declined.

 There was no reason for me to continue searching.
 I had to move on to satisfy true customers.

 It’s rewarding to be a gifted artist creating gift baskets that people love to give and receive.

 Your gift is also the ability to know when to say no. Some people make it hard for you.
 Some situations aren’t ideal, and that’s okay.

-> Challenges are also great.
-You say yes to some, and others are out of your comfort zone or simply not what you wish to do because of your own limitations.
+Challenges are also great.
+You say yes to some, and others are out of your comfort zone or simply not what you wish to do because of internal rules that keep your business profitable.

-> I’ve said no to small orders as well as extraordinary opportunities, and I don’t regret anything.
+I’ve said no to small orders as well as extraordinary opportunities, and I don’t regret anything.
 It’s all part of learning.

 What gift basket making situation have you declined, and which have you fulfilled but wish you had declined?